Python library for Bluetooth Low Energy (BLE) on Linux

-Simple Eddystone URL beacon.
-Can be read with any Physical Web application
+A Simple Eddystone URL beacon.
+You can be read the URL being broadcast with any Physical Web application on your Phone

 This example transmits the temperature of the CPU over the single characteristic.
-If your hardware does not support the vcgencmd then change the get_cpu_temperature() function to use the randomly generated temperature.
+The method get_cpu_temperature() function creates randomly generated temperature values.
 Values are only updated when notification are switched on.